asdcf35/school-obsidian/Tasks and Plans/2024-03-15 & 2024-03-17 (Grind to get these done).md

 - [ ] Finish Chapter 2
 - [ ] Work on Studying Chemistry
 - [ ] Work on Chapter 3
-- [ ] Work on Studying Biology

 ## Plans
-- [I] These are how we are going to accomplish our goals for today
-### Chapter
-1. Make a Pre-Study
-2. Take notes in each section
-	1. Connect with other subjects(Aim for 1/2)
 2. Make questions or find questions that aim for the specific topic
 3. Make questions or find questions that aim for a connection of a specific topic

 **The Collect Stage**
 1. Make the note pages